Food and Gentrification

-I have an ongoing project looking at the intersections between food and gentrification.
+I have several projects that interrogate the intersections between food and gentrification.

-First, I am interested in the role of urban agriculture in land use politics in Denver, Colorado.
+Second, I am interested in the role of urban agriculture in land use politics in Denver, Colorado.
 As a sustainability initiative with the backing of civil society, business, or government interests, urban agriculture can drive green gentrification even when advocates of these initiatives have the best of intentions and are aware of their exclusionary potential for urban farmers and residents.
 This is a city with many urban farmers that gained access to land after the Great Recession.
 They faced the contradiction of being a force for displacement and at risk of displacement as the city adopted new sustainability and food system goals, the housing market recovered, and green gentrification spread.
-I have a number of articles and chapters that will investigate this case.

 My research on this topic has been published in journals such as Research in Political Sociology and Boletín ECOS.